Benjamin Till: 100 Faces (2018)

-In 2018, Benjamin made the film, 100 Faces which features 100 Jewish British people, one born every year between 1918 and 2017.
-Some sing, some speak, all state what being Jewish means to them in a single sentence.
+In 2018, Till made the film 100 Faces, which features 100 Jewish British people, one born every year between 1918 and 2017.
+Some participants sing, some speak, and all state what being Jewish means to them in a single sentence.
 The film is accompanied by a soundtrack recorded by the Israel Camerata orchestra.
-The film was premiered at the UK Jewish Film Festival in 2018 and has subsequently been screened in festivals around the world.
+It was premiered at the UK Jewish Film Festival in 2018, and has subsequently been screened in festivals around the world.
 In 2019, it shared the gold prize at the prestigious Robinson Short Film Awards.